andrewklingelhofer/Django-Sharding-Library/README.md

 # Django-Sharding-Library
-A work-in-progress sharding library for Django.
+A sharding library for Django.
 Currently supports MySQL and PostgreSQL.

 # How to use: